Pelosi pushes 'SALT shakeup' stimulus that could reduce her tax bill and enrich her wealthy district

 Pelosi and her husband have a property tax liability of approximately $198,337.62 considering their two homes, a winery and two commercial properties, public records show, indicating that the couple could reap benefits on roughly $188,000 given a full SALT repeal.

+However, it was unclear exactly what those limitations would be in the proposed SALT shakeup.
+House Democrats voted last year to largely remove the SALT cap entirely, and haven't hidden their desires to try again should control of the Senate change in November.

+The cap has been particularly unpopular in high-tax blue states.
+New York, New Jersey, Maryland and Connecticut have even sued to repeal the SALT cap; that lawsuit was dismissed by a federal judge, and the states are appealing.
+The SALT cap is set to expire in 2025.

-Pelosi's idea comes as House and Senate Republicans have sought to claw back the $25 million that the previous stimulus bill allocated to an arts center in Washington, D.C.
-The payout, which Republicans said was an example of wasteful spending, was at Pelosi's request, and President Trump called it a necessary compromise to win over Democratic support for the coronavirus relief package.
+Pelosi's idea comes as House and Senate Republicans have sought to claw back the $25 million that the previous stimulus bill allocated to the Kennedy Center.
+President Trump called the payout a necessary compromise to win over Democratic support for the coronavirus relief package, but a chorus of lawmakers have called the spending irresponsible given the newly announced layoffs at the opera house.

-Rep. Bryan Steil, R-Wisconsin – who on Tuesday introduced the bill to retract the funding, along with numerous cosponsors, including Rep. Steve Scalise, R-La. – said the bailout was always a "mistake."
-Recent reports of furloughs and layoffs at the Kennedy Center only made matters worse, the Republicans said.
+Rep. Bryan Steil, R-Wisconsin – who on Tuesday introduced the bill to retract the funding, along with numerous cosponsors, including Rep. Steve Scalise, R-La. – said the bailout was always a "mistake," layoffs or not.

 "If we determine that another measure is necessary, it should not be the vehicle for Speaker Pelosi’s partisan, parochial wish list."